HowieWork/howiework/src/markdowns/thoughts-about-self-teaching-web-development.md

 ## MOOC

 MOOC, Massive open online course, has been the main resource I rely on during my study.
-Sometimes, I will feel lucky to live in this era.
+I feel lucky to live in this era.
 Because I can easily get things I want to learn.
 Internet is a treasure island if you take good advantage of it.
 MOOC is a part of it.
 Plus, learning web development from web itself is a natural and fun experience.

 ### Go with the trend